 This landmark case was the largest False Claims Act recovery of 2018.
-AmerisourceBergen Corporation (ABC), one of the nation’s largest wholesale drug companies, paid $625 million to settle its civil liability, on top of paying $260 million to resolve its criminal liability, all arising from ABC’s illegal repackaging of cancer supportive injectable drugs contained in vials into pre-filled syringes at an unlicensed facility to profit from the “overfill” contained in the vials.
+AmerisourceBergen Corporation, one of the nation’s largest wholesale drug companies, paid $625 million to settle claims under the False Claims Act.
+In a related settlement, one of its subsidiaries paid a $260 million criminal fine.
+The settlements involved AmerisourceBergen’s illegal repackaging of injectable drugs into pre-filled syringes at an unlicensed facility to profit from the “overfill” contained in the vials.

 The combined $885 million settlement is one of the largest pharmaceutical settlements in history.
-In addition, ABC entered into a Corporate Integrity Agreement with HHS OIG and the unlicensed facility was closed down in 2014 as a result of the investigation.
+AmerisourceBergen also entered into a Corporate Integrity Agreement with HHS OIG.
+In addition, AmerisourceBergen shuttered the unlicensed facility in 2014 as a result of the investigation.

-His whistleblowing was also critical in the federal government’s criminal investigation of the company, which led to AmerisourceBergen Specialty Group, a wholly-owned subsidiary of ABC, pleading guilty to illegally distributing misbranded drugs and paying $260 million to resolve criminal liability for its distribution of these drugs from a facility that was not registered with the FDA.
-He provided the government with the first-hand, operational knowledge necessary to detect ABC’s violations of federal and state laws and force the closure of the unlicensed facility.
+Mr. Mullen’s whistleblowing was also critical in the federal government’s criminal investigation of the company.
+The investigation led to AmerisourceBergen Specialty Group, a wholly-owned subsidiary of AmerisourceBergen, pleading guilty to illegally distributing misbranded drugs.
+The subsidiary also paid $260 million to resolve criminal liability for distributing these drugs from a facility not registered with the FDA.
+Mr. Mullen provided the government with the first-hand, operational knowledge necessary to detect violations of federal and state laws and force the closure of the unlicensed facility.